maxplomer/machine_learning/README.md

 ![](readme_dog_cropped.jpg)

 Given the provided datasets, we could train our classifer to identify either cat faces or dog bodies.
 Or find additional datasets or process to crop the cat dataset to show entire body or crop dog dataset down to face.
+Also there is the issue of resizing of image and canvas to give a square/uniform input to the classifer.